rishabhrajyadav/wasserstoff-task-2-/README.md

 ## Conclusion

-The development of the `LoadBalancer` smart contract involved careful consideration of design decisions, overcoming gas limitations, addressing security challenges, and managing the complexity of handling multiple contracts within the Diamond contract.
+The development of the `LoadBalancer` smart contract involved careful consideration of design decisions, overcomingations, addressing security challenges, and managing the complexity of handling multiple contracts within the Diamond contract.
 Continuous testing, community engagement, and adherence to best practices were pivotal in achieving a robust and secure smart contract.

 For a detailed history of commits, pull requests, and discussions, refer to the project's Git repository.